DAVID EDGAR WALTHER IMPRESSIONIST: PASSIONATE DARK; DEEP NIGHT DREAMS

 Simple Gifts (Ms. Saunders & Putnam Court)

-"Acuteness to word values" Richard Buell, The Boston globe: in regards to my performance of The Whole Tone Cycle.
+"Acuteness to word values" Richard Buell, The Boston Globe: in regards to my performance of The Whole Tone Cycle.

 To hear THE WHOLE TONE CYCLE please click